 6. The Sixth Sense

-Everything above boils down to one word: details.
+Everything I’ve written above on sensory description boils down to one word: details.

 Descriptive, sensual writing is about getting readers to truly experience a setting or a character through their senses.